Homotopy theory with bornological coarse spaces: Motivic coarse spaces

 \end{enumerate} \end{kor}

-Using Lurie \cite[Prop.~5.5.4.20]{htt} the $\infty$-category of motivic coarse spaces has by construction the following universal property: \begin{kor} For any $\infty$-category $\bC$ we have an equivalence between $\Fun^{L}(\Spc\cX,\bC)$ and the full subcategory of $\Fun^{L}( \PSh(\BC),\bC)$ of functors which preserve the equivalences or colimits listed in Corollary \ref{kor:sdfgert}. \end{kor} The superscript $L$ stands for left-adjoint {$\Fun^{L}(-,-)$} {functors}. {By the} universal property of presheaves \cite[Thm.~5.1.5.6]{htt} {together with the above corollary} we get: \begin{kor} For any $\infty$-category $\bC$ admitting small colimits we have an equivalence between $ \Fun^{L}(\Spc\cX ,\bC)$ and the full subcategory of $\Fun( \BC,\bC)$ of functors which satisfy excision, preserve equivalences, annihilate flasque spaces and are $u$-continuous. \end{kor}
+Using Lurie \cite[Prop.~5.5.4.20]{htt} the $\infty$-category of motivic coarse spaces has by construction the following universal property: \begin{kor} For an $\infty$-category $\bC$ we have an equivalence between $\Fun^{\colim}(\Spc\cX,\bC)$ and the full subcategory of $\Fun^{\colim}( \PSh(\BC),\bC)$ of functors which preserve the equivalences or colimits listed in Corollary \ref{kor:sdfgert}. \end{kor} The superscript $\colim$ stands for small colimit-preserving {$\Fun^{\colim}(-,-)$} functors. {By the} universal property of presheaves \cite[Thm.~5.1.5.6]{htt} {together with the above corollary} we get: \begin{kor} For every large, small cocomplete $\infty$-category $\bC$ we have an equivalence between $ \Fun^{\colim}(\Spc\cX ,\bC)$ and the full subcategory of $\Fun( \BC,\bC)$ of functors which satisfy excision, preserve equivalences, annihilate flasque spaces, and which are $u$-continuous. \end{kor}